 As of May 1, 2002 the University of Massachusetts became self-insured in accordance with Chapter 258 of the Massachusetts General Laws for automobile liability.
 This self-insurance applies to vehicles owned by the University.

-Our office manages this program and settles all claims.
-Settlements are generally paid directly by the at-fault campus, unless the settlement/judgment exceeds $2,500.00, in which case the State Attorney General’s Office needs to approve it, and payment will be made by the State Comptroller.
-The State Comptroller assesses an annual premium based on the average of all negligence settlements and costs paid on behalf of the University over a five year period.
+The RIsk Management & Insurance Office manages this program and settles all claims.
+Settlements are generally paid directly by the at-fault campus.
+Settlements over $2,500.00 require approval of the State Attorney General’s Office, and then payment is issued by the State Comptroller.
+The State Comptroller then assesses an annual premium back to the University, based on the average of all settlements and costs paid on behalf of the University over a five year period.
 The University relies on certain protections from Massachusetts State Law Chapter 258 when self-insuring.
 In particular, University employees are generally immune from personal liability associated with damages resulting from their negligence while working within their job responsibilities.
 The University’s liability is capped at $100,000.00 per claimant for the actions of its employees within Massachusetts.
 Therefore, only University employees should be driving University/State owned vehicles.

 The University is prohibited from insuring University/State owned property per Massachusetts State Law Chapter 29, Section 30.
 Therefore, University/State owned vehicles are NOT insured for Physical Damage (Collision and Comprehensive).
 Any damages that our office is not able to subrogate to a third party would be paid for by the applicable department or campus.